-- No license is required for any person using crab nets or crab lines for the purpose of taking crabs. - 2.
+- 1. No license is required for any person using crab nets or crab lines for the purpose of taking crabs. - 2.
 Persons harvesting crabs on LDWF WMAs or refuges must possess a basic recreational fishing license or a Wild Louisiana Stamp. - A Recreational Crab Trap Gear License is required to use crab traps.
 There is a limit of 10 traps per licensed fisherman.
-Use of crab traps is prohibited on LDWF WMAs and refuges.
+Crab traps may be prohibited on certain LDWF WMAs and refuges.
+Consult fishing regulations on WMA's and Refuges for more details.